PamelaShaw/FraudRCT/README.md

 # FraudRCT
-This code supports paper: Detecting Fraudulent Baseline Data in Clinical Trials by Proschan MA And Shaw P. PLOSONE
+This code supports paper: Detecting Fraudulent Baseline Data in Clinical Trials by Proschan MA And Shaw P. PLoS ONE 15(9):e0239121

 equicor20200909.R reproduces Tables 1 and 2.